-- This new procedure uses ionized gas instead of light to resurface the face.
+- This procedure uses ionized gas instead of light to resurface the face.

-- Marketed as an alternative to the facelift, J-Plasma is said to have skin tightening results like no other non-surgical facial rejuvenation procedure.
+- Marketed as an alternative to the facelift, J-Plasma is said to have unparalleled results in the non-surgical facial sphere.

-- J-Plasma is so new that much research still needs to be done regarding its effectiveness and potential complications.
+- J-Plasma is so new that much research still needs to be done on its effectiveness over time.

 Facial rejuvenation is about one thing: looking younger.
-It promises to erase the lines, wrinkles, and spots borne from age, sun damage, stress, and sleeplessness.
-That much, at least, people can agree on.
-The challenge is in knowing which facial rejuvenation procedure is the best.
+These procedures promise to erase the lines, wrinkles, and spots caused by aging, sun damage, stress, and sleeplessness.
+With so many facial rejuvenation options available, the real challenge is in knowing which technique is best for you.

-Facial rejuvenation procedures can be invasive or noninvasive.
-They can involve lasers, lights, chemicals, and surgical incisions.
-They can take days or weeks to heal.
-Finally, they can sometimes leave you wondering if you made the right decision.
+Facial rejuvenation procedures can be invasive or non-invasive.
+They can involve lasers, lights, chemicals, and even surgical incisions.
+Recovery can take days or even several weeks for certain procedures.
+So, what separates J-Plasma from other facial rejuvenation options?

 If you’re among the many individuals looking for the right procedure to erase your acne scars or smooth over those crow’s feet, then you’ve probably come across J-Plasma.
 This unique technology promises dramatic results with no surgery and minimal side effects.